BGS logoMineralsUK logo

 Construction minerals

-Sales of construction aggregates (sand and gravel, and crushed rock) in Great Britain were reported as 159 million tonnes in 2017.
+Sales of construction aggregates (sand and gravel; crushed rock) in Great Britain were reported as 159 million tonnes in 2017.

 Great Britain production of natural aggregates 1965-2020